hazem2410/SNSE/README.md

 negatives shocks on the supply chain.

 Based on real Japanese data, two negatives shocks were simulated: the 2008 Lehman brothers bankruptcy and the 2011 Great earthquake and tsunami.
-The model reproduces the real 1-year dynamics of the Index of Industrial Production of the Japanese economy as shown in these figures.
+The model reproduces the real 1-year dynamics of the Index of Industrial Production of the Japanese economy as shown in these figures from [Krichene et al. (2019)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3343949).

 <img src="images/Fig1.png" width = "400"> <img src="images/Fig2.png" width = "400">